brannondorsey/matingbarcodes/README.md

-#An Experiment in Mating Barcodes

 ![Barcodes Image](barcode_collage.jpg)

+##An Experiment in Mating Barcodes

-An Experiment in Mating Barcodes is video game where players build their own simulated community of animated and interactive Universal Product Code (UPC) barcodes.
+An Experiment in Mating Barcodes is a video game where players build their own simulated community of animated and interactive Universal Product Code (UPC) barcodes.
 Players use a usb barcode scanner both as a game controller and a tool to scan real barcodes into the game from the objects around them.